What Is Public Health?

 - Motor vehicle safety

-- Healthier mothers and babies and access to family planning
+- Baby and maternal health and access to family planning

 - Decline in deaths from coronary heart disease and stroke

-SCOPH have been previously active in organ donation, nutrition and mental health through kiosks, conferences, thematic weeks, open letters and policy statement.
+In Quebec, non-communicable diseases, tobacco, organ donation, and mental health are relevant topics for SCOPH.
+These topics are frequently discussed through kiosks, conferences, thematic weeks, open letters and position papers.

 How to Get Involved?

-The best way is to be nominated Local Officer of Public Health.
-The Local Officer manages the Public Health Committee on his/her campus, conducts public health related projects and partakes in national campaigns, under the supervision of the National Officer of Public Health.
-The call for applications in usually in September.
-Stay alert to the news!
+The best way to get involved is to become a Local Public Health Officer.
+The local officer manages the Standing Committee on Public Health on their campus, coordinates public health projects, and participates in national campaigns, under the supervision of the National Public Health Officer.
+The call for nominations is usually in September.
+Be on the lookout for news about it!

-You could also become an active IFMSA-Quebec member by participating in activities organised by the Public Health Committee on your campus or by joining this committee and organising activities yourself.
+You can also become an active member of IFMSA-Quebec by participating in activities organized by the public health committee on your campus or by joining this committee and organizing activities on your own.